ukaea/imas_mapping_workshop/installation_handson.md

-  DebugServer.log   Debug logging for the server Error.log         Error logging for the server Access.log        Access logging for the server
+  DebugServer.log   Debug logging for the server Error.log         Error logging for the server Access.log        Access logging for the server server.log        Any outputs written by the configuration scripts startup.log       Anything written by the server before XDR streams are created
 ```

+- Last 2 are there to protect against anything breaking the server by writing to stdout
 ---
 ### DebugServer.log